 Case studies will be used in order to develop a working knowledge of the design and planning processes used in the construction industry.
-Where appropriate role-play will be encouraged to develop a better understanding of their application and the difficulties that are encountered in the design and the planning of a construction project.
-Students will usually work individually and will be encouraged to provide oral presentations from their own studies or experiences.
-During a role-play, students will normally work in groups to present scenarios for discussion.
+Where appropriate, role-play will be encouraged to develop a better understanding of the subject matter together with the difficulties that are encountered in the design and the planning of a construction project.
+Students will normally work in groups to present scenarios for discussion and an element of peer review will be used to develop understanding.